xz0127/tp/docs/UserGuide.md

 ### Using Nuudle

-Having downloaded the Nuudle application, allow us to walk you through the layout of Nuudle.
+This section will walk you through the layout of Nuudle.

 ![UiMarkUp](images/UiMarkup.png)

 The layout of Nuudle can be divided into 2 main areas:
-1. A command execution area
+1. The command execution area
-2. A main viewing area
+2. The main viewing area

 #### Executing command